USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

-If the software is approved for final release and there is not yet a project for it on GitHub, then the T2O2 will generate a project on the [ARL GitHub organization](https://github.com/USArmyResearchLab).
+If the software is approved for final release and there is not yet a project for it on GitHub, then the T2O2 will generate a project on the [ARL GitHub organization site](https://github.com/USArmyResearchLab).
 If there is already a project on the ARL GitHub organization for the software, then the T2O2 will note the release for metrics purposes, but will take no other action.
 If an author chooses not to use the ARL GitHub organization, he or she MAY request that the T2O2 not create a project.
 However, as mentioned in Distribution